livrich/data_structure_tutorial/2_set.md

 ![10 digit set](set_10digit.jpeg)

-The equation **index(n) = n % 10** can further be generatlized into **index(n) = hash(n) % sparse_list_size**.
+The equation **index(n) = n % 10** can further be generalized into **index(n) = hash(n) % sparse_list_size**.
 This function can be used for integers, floats, and strings.
 The hash(n) represents what is called a **hashing function**.
-The hashing function will conver non-integers into integers so that the modulo operation can be performed.
+The hashing function will convert non-integers into integers so that the modulo operation can be performed.
 Though, not everything can be hashed.
 For example, a list in Python cannot be hashed.

 Hashing is a great tool to improve performance, but what happens if we try to add multiple values to the same index?
 This is called a conflict.